michaelneu/strongswan-docker/README.md

 ## WARNING

 This isn't a production grade VPN system, use it at your own discretion.
-I mostly created this trying to containerise strongSwan and having a quickly deployable VPN container.
+I mostly created this trying to containerise strongSwan and to have a quickly deployable VPN container.

 ## Usage